 • Frailty.

-Some people also consider long-term care when they are planning their future or when they have concerns about their future health or their ability to live independently.
+You may also consider long-term care when you are planning your future or when you have concerns about your future health or your ability to live on your own.

 What are the types of long-term care?